mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints.md

 #### Render Props

-In some cases, you could have property name collisions using higher-order components.
+In some cases, you can experience property name collisions using higher-order components.
-To avoid the issue, you can use the [render props](https://reactjs.org/docs/render-props.html) pattern like in the following demo.
+To avoid this, you can use the [render props](https://reactjs.org/docs/render-props.html) pattern shown in the following demo.

 ```jsx
 import Typography from '@material-ui/core/Typography';